browserify-search/www/README.md

 ./bin/www
 ```

-Open <http://localhost:3000> and you are set.
-Except: this webapp reads from an elasticsearch instance, so first you have to install elasticsearch.
+Open <http://localhost:3000> and you are set. *Except: this webapp reads from an elasticsearch instance, so first you have to install/setup elasticsearch.*

 ### Install/Setup Elastic Search